FireFading/fastapi_template/README.md

 ## Features

 - run app in docker
-- pytest init condig with main fixtures
+- pytest init config with main fixtures for async testing
-- base CRUD for async actions eith database
+- base CRUD for async actions with database via sqlalchemy
-- alembic migratrions
+- alembic migrations
-- gihub CI/CD
+- github CI/CD
 - formatting and linting with Nox
 - main commands for actions with project in Makefile